joshf/Burden/README.markdown

 Contributing:
 -------------

 Feel free to fork and make any changes you want to Burden.
-If you want them to be added to master then send a pull request.
+If you want them to be added to master then send a pull request via GitHub.